Merry Christmas to all our Adventurous Travellers!

 What is Tourism Leakage?

 Tourism is good for the world economy, right?
-It must be – in 2018, tourism contributed an estimated £1.3 trillion to the global economy.
+Unfortunately, often not – in 2023, tourism contributed an estimated £7.7 trillion to the global economy.
 That is a lot of money.
-So it must stand to reason that communities with a lot of tourism stand to make a sizeable income.
+So it must stand to reason that communities with a lot of tourism stand to make a sizable income.
 Right?
-Well, unfortunately not – largely due to a combination called tourism leakage.
+Well, unfortunately not – largely due to a concept called tourism leakage.

-Especially in developing nations, the vast majority of a holiday cost – as much as 95% in some places – ends up elsewhere.
+Especially in developing nations, the vast majority of a holiday’s cost – as much as 95% in some places – ends up elsewhere.
+Where that money ends up can even have a negative impact on the local communities that you’re visiting, so it is important to consider tourism leakage when you travel.
 In this article, we’ll explore exactly what tourism leakage means, why it happens, and, most importantly, what you can do to prevent it while you’re travelling.

 What is tourism leakage?